Preface

 Critical

-When searching for information on the internet, it is
+When searching for information on the internet, it is important to be critical.

 You must examine: